mplattu/thermostat/README.md

 `_test_`.
 You can set the phony temperature values using environment variables `TEST_TEMP_INDOOR` and `TEST_TEMP_OUTDOOR`.

+Similair magic `INFLUXDB_URL` value `_test_` puts InfluxDB reporter to test mode and just prints the values to STDERR.

 If there are no relays just set empty values to `RELAY_NAME`, `RELAY_KEY` and `RELAY_PASSWORD`.

 Defining devices (example):